journey-of-code/docsplit/README.md

 # In that case you can use the output, insert or change the missed pages and use them instead.
 docsplit.sh --pages "$DIR/data/Simple.pdf" "$TEST_DIR/file"

-# Uses the given pages instead of searching for some
+# Uses the given pages instead of searching for some.
+# This would result in three pdf documents file.385.pdf (pages 1-3),
+# file.386.pdf (pages 4-5) and file.387.pdf (page 6).
 docsplit.sh --pages=1:385,4:386,6:387 "$DIR/data/Simple.pdf" "$TEST_DIR/file"

 # Searches for the text "new page" in the source document and automatically count up from there.